richelbilderbeek/cer_raket/README.md

  1. [ ] Be clear on your expectations.

-   - [ ] [In progress] Make a timetable with the students on when what should be done.
+   - [ ] [planned for Thursday] Make a timetable with the students on when what should be done.
-   - [ ] [Improve on Monday] Students sometimes complain about supervisor availability.
+   - [ ] [discussed] Students sometimes complain about supervisor availability.
 Make clear when you are available for the students (what time, how many hours per week etc).
    - [ ] [Keep reminding students] Supervisors often complain that students do not put their research in a broader context; so be clear on this from the start.

- 2. [ ] [To be planned] Provide feedback on poster and presentations
+ 2. [ ] [agreed to plan] Provide feedback on poster and presentations

-   - [ ] [To be planned] Ideally let them practise with you as audience
+   - [ ] [agreed to plan] Ideally let them practise with you as audience

  3. [x] If there are any issues, please contact me asap.